-Students who withdraw from, or drop, a course are responsible for completing the withdrawal (drop) through MyUMUC or the GoArmyEd Portal.
-The date a student withdraws will be the date used for calculating refunds.
+Students who withdraw from (drop) a course are responsible for completing the withdrawal through MyUMUC or the GoArmyEd Portal.
+The date a student withdraws in MyUMUC will determine the withdrawal date for refunds.
 Stopping payment on checks for registration fees or not paying at the time of registration does not constitute an official withdrawal or relieve the student of his or her financial obligation to UMUC.
 Never attending or ceasing to attend class does not constitute an official withdrawal.
 UMUC cannot accept withdrawals verbally.
 Students who do not formally withdraw may receive a failing grade and forfeit any refund.

 In addition, students using tuition assistance must contact the education counselor at the education center that issued the tuition assistance to discuss the reason(s) for withdrawing from the class and possible repayment of funds.
-GoArmyEd students must follow the procedures and withdraw through the GoArmyEd Portal.
+GoArmyEd\ students must follow the procedures and withdraw through the GoArmyEd Portal.